|On This Page:|

 - be on the third party’s official letterhead

-- specify the student’s name and nine-digit Columbia University Identification number (also known as a PID)
+- specify the student’s name and nine-digit Columbia University Identification number (also known as a PID), a number that will begin with the letter C + 9-digit number

 - outline the educational costs that the sponsor will cover